 But Canada, of course, is not a small country.
 Different areas and provinces provide us with different options for settlement and off the grid living.
 Access to water, soil type, climate, and so on – all these factors should be taken into account during the decision making process.

 So where is the best place to live off the grid in Canada?
-The short answer will include regions like:
+The list of best off grid places in Canada includes:

 - The Rocky Mountains in Alberta